France vows immediate action in Central African Republic after battle

 African peacekeepers protecting hundreds of civilians in their base in Bossangoa about 300 km north of the capital also came under heavy fire from the former rebels on Thursday, witnesses said.

-Central African Republic is rich in gold, diamonds and uranium but decades of instability and spillover from conflicts in its larger neighbors have kept it mired in crisis.
+Central African Republic is rich in gold, diamonds and uranium but decades of instability and spillover from conflicts in its larger neighbours have kept it mired in crisis.

-Mainly Christian local defense groups, known as "anti-balaka", have sprung up in response to abuses committed in Bangui and other parts of the country by the former rebels.
+Mainly Christian local defence groups, known as "anti-balaka", have sprung up in response to abuses committed in Bangui and other parts of the country by the former rebels.

 Some 400,000 people, or 10 percent of the population, have been force from their homes.